Call For Nominations

 We invite you to submit nominations for Cornell's distinguished Frank H.T.
 Rhodes Class of 1956 Professorship.
 The professorship is intended to enhance the undergraduate experience by bringing to Cornell individuals from every walk of life who represent excellence of achievement.
 Professorships will be awarded for a period of three years (with an option to renew for two additional years) to those at the pinnacle of their careers in scholarship, public life, government, international affairs, health, nutrition, agriculture, business and industry, the professions, the arts, communication or any comparable field.

 Individuals chosen to be Frank H. T. Rhodes Class of 1956 Professors will visit Ithaca for one week during each year that they serve.
-While on campus they will be invited to reside in one of the West Campus houses where they will spend much of their time with the resident undergraduates.
-They will give lectures or performances in already scheduled classes as well as for the Cornell community at large.
-They also will be involved in meetings and discussions with members of the house in which they reside.
+While on campus they will be invited to reside in one of the West Campus houses where they will spend time with the resident undergraduates in meetings and discussions.
+Rhodes Professors are strongly encouraged to interact with the North Campus community and to give lectures or performances in already scheduled classes and for the Cornell community at large.

 Nominations for the Frank H. T. Rhodes Class of '56 Professorship may be made by Ithaca campus faculty.
 Faculty members are encouraged to consider not only how nominations might enhance the academic environment of the campus as a whole, but also how nominations and program activities might have a special link to the West Campus House System.